College & Career Pathways Webpage

 High School Completion Webpage

-The High School Equivalency (HSE) program supports adults in improving their skills in reading, writing, oral communication and math in the context of science, social studies, art, health, and technology.
+The High School Completion (HSC) program supports adults in improving their skills in reading, writing, oral communication and math in the context of science, social studies, art, health, and technology.
 Students may elect to prepare for their GED® exams or pursue their Adult High School Diploma (HS+).
 HS+ is an opportunity for adults to complete their Washington State High School Diploma by demonstrating competency in the required subject areas.
 The program combines current coursework with previous learning and experience.
-Bilingual Spanish/English courses are also available in the HSE program.
+Bilingual Spanish/English courses are also available in the HSC program.

 Classes are available in the morning, afternoon, and evening, as well as online.
-There is a quarterly tuition of $25 per student per quarter that can be waived based on need.
+There is a quarterly tuition fee of $25 per student per quarter that can be waived based on need.

 Youth High School Completion